Variations on cohomology rings and zero schemes: Regular actions and zero schemes

 \end{remark}

-One can notice that for a principally paired group $\Gs$ and a smooth projective $\Gs$-variety $X$, there are different levels of correspondence between the equivariant cohomology of $X$ and the ring of functions and coherent cohomology on $\ZZ$.
+We have demonstrated that for a principally paired group $\Gs$ and a smooth projective $\Gs$-variety $X$, there are different levels of correspondence between the equivariant cohomology of $X$ and the ring of functions and coherent cohomology on $\ZZ$.

 \begin{enumerate} \item If the action of $\Gs$ is regular, then $\rho:H^*_\Gs(X)\to\C[\ZZ]$ is an isomorphism.
 Moreover, the variety $\ZZ$ is affine.
 Conversely, if $\ZZ$ is affine, then so is any fibre over an element of $\Ss$.
 In particular the zero scheme of $e\in\geg$ is affine.
 However, it is projective, as $X$ is projective, hence it is of dimension $0$.
 As $e$ generates an additive subgroup of $\Gs$, by \cite{Horrocks} its zero scheme has to be connected.
 Therefore it is just a single, potentially non-reduced, point.
 In other words, the action is regular. \item If the action of $\Gs$ satisfies the condition of Theorem \ref{nonreg}, i.e. $\dim \ZZ = \rk \Gs$, then $H^*_\Gs(X)\to \C[\ZZ]$ is still an isomorphism, and the higher coherent cohomology of $\OO_\ZZ$ is trivial.
 However, $\ZZ$ does not need to be affine anymore. \item There are some more situations where the action does not satisfy $\dim \ZZ = \rk \Gs$, but still $\C[\ZZ]\simeq H^*_\Gs(X)$.
 This covers in addition the case of a torus acting on a GKM space \cite[Theorem 5.16]{HR}.
 It is not clear what the exact conditions are, under which the isomorphism holds.
 Note that at least when the torus-fixed points are isolated, we can always define the comparison map $\rho: H^*_\Gs(X) \to \C[\ZZ]^{\red}$. \end{enumerate}